NestorasK/Analytic_replication_pilot/README.md

 1. Install dependencies by running the following command, `source(file = "Dependencies.R")`.
 2. Run the individual .R script to recreate the corresponding figure.
 The filename of the scirpts correspond to the figure that will be reproduced.

+Note that all data should be downloaded from the initial publications' website and placed in the data folder.
 All results will be placed in the **Results** folder.

 # Questions - Feedback - Bugs